 Current Degree-Seeking CU Boulder Student

-Online courses are open to all degree-seeking and nondegree students.
-If this is your first semester as a CU Boulder student and you are interested in taking an online class, please schedule an advising appointment with one of our academic advisors so we can discuss your options.
+CE online courses are open to all degree-seeking and nondegree students.
+If this is your first semester as a CU Boulder student and you are interested in taking a CE online class, please schedule an advising appointment with one of our academic advisors so we can discuss your options.

-How Do Online Class Credits Appear on My Transcript?
+How Do CE Online Class Credits Appear on My Transcript?

-Learn more about these two online course options on our Online Credit page.
+Learn more about these two online course options on our CE Online Credit page.

-Online courses are a great option if you require more flexibility in your education; however, they can also provide unique challenges you might not find in traditional on-campus courses:
+CE Online Credit courses are a great option if you require more flexibility in your education; however, they can also provide unique challenges you might not find in traditional on-campus courses:

 - Find or set up a dedicated study space.
 Just because your course is online does not mean that you have to study in your pajamas at home on the couch in front of the TV; it just means that you can (but probably shouldn’t).
 Make sure you find a space where you can focus successfully on your work.
 Libraries are great places to study and many have dedicated study spaces that can be reserved.
 If going to a library is not convenient, set up a dedicated study space at home.
 When you enter that space, whether it is a guest room, home office, or simply a desk in the corner of the living room, you are there for one thing: to study.